 A mechanism to revoke STI certificates.

 In terms of certificate issuance, the primary difference between Web PKI and the requirements for STI is the procedure to validate that the entity requesting a certificate is authorized to acquire STI certificates.
 Existing mechanisms for Web PKI, including the Automated Certificate Management Environment (ACME) protocol, rely on DNS or e-mail.
-STI uses a Service Provider Code token mechanism as described in clause 6.3.4.
+SHAKEN uses a Service Provider Code token mechanism as described in clause 6.3.4.

 SHAKEN Certificate Management Architecture